Alpha Arbutin vs Azelaic Acid vs Kojic Acid: Which is Right for Your Skin?

 Needs to be used consistently and with sun protection

-Best for Acne-prone Skin: Azelaic Acid
+For Acne-prone Skin: Azelaic Acid

 My personal favourite, azelaic acid combines its tyrosinase inhibiting abilities with antibacterial and anti-inflammatory properties to give you one super ingredient that targets both hyperpigmentation and acne.
 If you want to kill 2 skin concerns with one stone, azelaic acid can be your best friend.